You First, Mumma.

 -

-What is the cost?The cost is $600 which includes all program content and activities, a beautiful journal to record your learning and reflections, and a goodie bag with a surprise or two ;) Medicare rebates may be applicable (see next FAQ).
-The rebate per session is $66, and this can only be rebated after attending each session (i.e., week by week) - as per Medicare rules.
+What is the cost?The cost is $749 which includes all program content and activities, a beautiful workbook to record your learning and reflections, and a goodie bag with a surprise or two ;) Medicare rebates may be applicable (see next FAQ).
+The rebate per session is $66, meaning your gap payment if attending under a MHCP equates to less than $30 per session.
+As per Medicare rules: rebates can only be processed after attending each session (i.e., week by week) in person, provided a minimum of four people attend.
 Rebates are not available for missed sessions.
-This means your gap payment if attending under a MHCP equates to less than $10 dollars per session.
-Wow!
-In accordance with Medicare rules, the program cost needs to be paid upfront, then the rebate is processed to you after each session.
-Payment plans are available (pay in two instalments), and a concession rate is available if you would like to attend but the cost is slightly out of your reach.
-Please note, a concession rate is NOT available if you will be using a Mental Health Care Plan to access a Medicare rebate.
-Send me an email to discuss these options if needed :)
+The program cost is due upfront, then the rebate is processed to you after each session.
+Payment plans are available (pay in two instalments), and a concession rate ($600) is available if you would like to attend but the cost is slightly out of reach.
+Let me know if either of these would be helpful for you.

 -